top of page

 Pediatric Heel Pain (Seever's Disease)

-Updated: Jan 11
+Updated: Nov 11

 What is Seever's Disease (Pediatric heel pain)?

 Treatment for Sever's disease typically involves rest, ice, and pain relievers to reduce swelling and pain.
 Physical therapy and stretching exercises may also be prescribed to help strengthen the muscles and tendons in the affected area.
-In some cases, orthotics or shoe inserts may be recommended to help redistribute pressure and relieve pressure on the heel.
+In some cases, heel cups / lifts, orthotics or shoe inserts may be recommended to help redistribute pressure and relieve pressure on the heel.
 In rare severe cases, a cast or brace may be necessary to immobilize the foot and allow for proper healing.
 Surgery is not recommended for this condition as it will resolve when the growth plate closes near the end of puberty.
 For girls this is usually between age 13-15 and age 15-17 for boys.
 If your child is limping and complaining about heel pain, make an appointment with the experts at Select Foot and Ankle Specialists today and take the first step towards recovery!

 Recent Posts